 Central to this is the notion that culture and wildness have experienced an artificial separation, and that both initiation and myth can create what Shaw calls a Culture of Wildness.
 It is such a culture that the school and its scholars endeavour to raise up.

-The school is focused on a five-weekend programme – the next will begin in the spring of 2022.
-Each weekend will entail the telling of myth(s) or fairy tale(s), and then response and study to it.
+The school is focused on a five-weekend programme Stalking the Rebel Soul – the next will begin in September 2023.
+Each weekend will entail the telling of myth(s) or fairy tale(s) by Dr Martin Shaw, and then response and study to it.
 In the spirit of the ancient Bardic schools, woven through our time together is time alone in the outdoors, “walking the story”; tracking the mythology of a landscape and the landscape of a mythology.
 This is a sophisticated practice.
 Over the gatherings quite a braided knot of relationship is formed between the story of your own life and the great ocean of these epic tales.

 The atmosphere is convivial, studious and lively in appropriate measure.
 It’s a mighty thing.
 It’s a migratory voyage through the grandeur of language, mythos and place.